technotip/flagnames/README.md

 Currently the package works for all the AccountRoot flags mentioned here: https://xrpl.org/accountroot.html#accountroot-flags

+# Currently Supported Flags
+AccountRoot, RippleState

 # Future Updates
 Will add more flags information to the package like:
-OfferCreate flags, EnableAmendment flags, PaymentChannelClaim flags, RippleState flags, Offer flags etc.
+OfferCreate flags, EnableAmendment flags, PaymentChannelClaim flags, Offer flags etc.